mrehler/ehler-blog-files/Helpful Automations/README.md

 ### Marked Paste Preview

 Quick way to get whatever's on your clipboard to preview in [Marked](https://marked2app.com).
-About as [simple](https://marked2app.com/help/URL_Handler.html#paste) as it gets.
+About as [simple](https://marked2app.com/help/URL_Handler.html#paste) as it gets, just a URL scheme.

 ### Rogue Amoeba Apps Forgotten

 Both the most complicated workflow and also, arguably, the dumbest or least useful.

 Doesn't include Airfoil.
 I use Airfoil, though.

+### Add to Play/MusicBox

+So this one actually is a [separate repo](https://github.com/mrehler/alfred-play-musicbox-workflow).
+Adds items to [Play](https://apps.apple.com/us/app/id1596506190) and [MusicBox](https://apps.apple.com/us/app/id1614730313) from Alfred.

 ## KM Macros